top of page

 Through the glass sliding door, Cecilia heard the muffled voice of Neema ushering him in.
 The two exchanged a few brief words that Cecilia couldn’t make out before the balcony door slid open and Davy emerged.
 He closed the door behind him and acknowledged Cecilia’s presence with nothing more than a glance in her direction.
 Exhaling deeply, he approached the railing, folding his arms over the top and leaning against it.

 A few loose, wet strands of hair curled over his brow, which had been constantly beaded with sweat for what seemed like the entirety of their time in Moshi.
 He sported a fashionable–if not somewhat outdated–polyester shirt and pants.
-The shirt, too, was most often accompanied by a ring of sweat around the collar.
+The shirt, too, had been most often accompanied by a ring of sweat around the collar.
 It was an almost comical sight, seeing someone of his stature in such an ensemble, but he was overall strikingly convincing in his attempt to emulate an ordinary Westerner.

 He glanced at his watch, then out over the landscape beyond the city.
 Barely visible beyond the trees and rooftops was the peak of Kilimanjaro, much closer than it had been the night they had flown in.
 A tuft of white clouds skirted the mountain, shrouding the greenery at its base in roving shadows.

-He reached into the front pocket of his shirt and withdrew a cigarette, most likely obtained from Moses, who, despite his wife’s wishes for his health, took the opportunity to light one or two up when Neema wasn’t around.
+He reached into the front pocket of his shirt and withdrew a cigarette, most likely obtained from Moses, who, despite his wife’s wishes for his health, often took the opportunity to light one up when Neema wasn’t around.
 Davy produced a scratched metal lighter from his back pocket and proceeded to flick the spark wheel, breaking the silence with a series of clicks.
 A small flame finally leaped up and he brought the lighter to the end of his cigarette.

 “Have you been feeling strange at all?”
 Cecilia said finally.